mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="But you, Bethlehem Ephrathah, being small among the clans of Judah, out of you one will come out to me who is to be ruler in Israel; **whose goings out are from of old, from ancient times**." verse="Micah 5:2" caption=bethlehem
 %}

 {% include verse.html
+text="Now, Father, glorify me with your own self with the glory which I had with you **before the world existed**." verse="John 17:5"
+%}

+{% include verse.html